-Carp was the largest application segment of the market, accounting for 28.56% of global aquafeed consumption in 2013.
+Carp was the largest application segment of the market, accounting for over 25% of global aquafeed demand in 2014.
+In addition, demand for aquafeed in carps is expected to be the highest over the forecast period.
 Carps are rich in omega-3 fatty acids and offer high sources of protein that are low in fat.
 Demand for carps has been widespread in rice and fish farming as well.
-Carps are increasingly used in rice paddies to feed on insects and other organisms associated with rice culture.
-These factors are expected to boost the demand for carps in turn driving the demand for aquafeed over the forecast period.
-Mollusks were the second largest consumers of aquafeed accounting for over 20% of global consumption in 2013.
-Certain mollusks such as clams and oysters are an important source of food to humans, leading to a growth in demand.
-Additionally, mollusks such as clams and mussels are filter feeders that are increasingly used in maintaining good water quality by filtering nutrients, sediments, and contaminants from the water.
-Crustaceans and Salmons were the other key application segments for aquafeed market and together generated revenue of USD 14,434 million in 2013.
+Over the past few years, carps are being increasingly reared in rice paddies to feed on insects and other organisms associated with rice culture.
+These factors are expected to boost demand for carps, in turn, augmenting demand for aquafeed over the forecast period.
+Mollusks were the second largest application segment of aquafeed accounting for over 20% of global market volume in 2014.
+Certain mollusks such as clams and oysters are an important source of food to humans.
+Increasing meat consumption over the past few years at a global level has led to a growing demand for clams and oysters.
+In addition, oyster shell extracts are being increasingly used in cosmetics, thereby, propelling market growth.
+Additionally, clams and mussels are filter feeders that are being increasingly used in maintaining good water quality by filtering nutrients, sediments, and contaminants from the water.

-Asia Pacific was the largest market for aquafeed, accounting for over 65% of global aquafeed consumption in 2013.
-Asia Pacific is expected to dominate the aquafeed industry in the next few years due to significant growth in the aquaculture industry owing to certain factors such as ease of availability of natural resources, induced conditions for aquaculture and cheap labor.
-In other regions such as Europe and North America, growing inclination towards salmon farming, rising demand for seafood, hardiness of the species and governmental interest led to a higher demand for aquafeed from aquaculture species.
-Europe was the second largest consumer of aquafeed in 2013 accounting for 14.0% of global consumption.
+Asia-Pacific was the largest market for aquafeed, accounting for over 65% of global aquafeed demand in 2014.
+Asia-Pacific is expected to dominate the aquafeed industry over the projected period due to significant growth in the aquaculture industry owing to factors such as ease of availability of natural resources, induced conditions for aquaculture and cheap labor.
+In other regions including Europe and North America, growing inclination towards salmon farming, rising demand for seafood, hardiness of the species and governmental interest have led to a higher demand for aquafeed from aquaculture species.
+Europe was the second largest consumer of aquafeed in 2014 accounting for over 14% of the global demand.

-The global aquafeed market was fragmented on global level with a large number of companies supplying a variety of products.
-The key companies in the market include Alltech Inc, Biomar A/S, Cargill Inc, nutreco N.V, Ridley Corporation and Norel Animal Nutrition among others.
+The global market was fragmented on the global level with a large number of companies supplying a variety of products.
+Key players present in the global aquafeed market include Alltech Inc, Biomar, Ridley, Aller Aqua, Dibaq Aquaculture, Addcon Group GmbH and Biomin.